bingeli1212/nitrile-preview/doc/DOC-tex-context.md

     \stoptext

-[ LuaTeX ]
+[ LuaTEX ]

-LuaTeX is a TeX-based computer typesetting system which started as a version of pdfTeX with a Lua scripting engine embedded.
-After some experiments it was adopted by the TeX Live distribution as a successor to pdfTeX (itself an extension of ε-TeX, which generates PDFs).
+LuaTEX is a TeX-based computer typesetting system which started as a version of PdfTEX with a Lua scripting engine embedded.
+After some experiments it was adopted by the TeX Live distribution as a successor to PdfTEX (itself an extension of ε-TeX, which generates PDFs).
 Later in the project some functionality of Aleph was included (esp. multi-directional typesetting).